zhiyingfang2022/llm-d/PROJECT.md

 * Summary: A sentence or two suitable for any contributor or any user to understand the change proposed and the outcome
 * Motivation: for the change which includes the problem to be solved, including Goals / Non-Goals, and any necessary background
 * Proposal: Can include User Stories (“As a User I want to X”), should have enough detail that reviewers can understand exactly what you're proposing, but should not include things like API designs or implementation.
 What is the desired outcome and how do we measure success?
 * Design Details: Should contain enough information that the specifics of your change are understandable.
 This may include API specs (though not always required) or even code snippets.
 If there's any ambiguity about HOW your proposal will be implemented, this is the place to discuss them.
 * Alternatives: Provide alternative implementations / proposals and a short summary of why they were rejected.

 The proposal must be reviewed by the impacted component maintainers and approved by a project maintainers.
 Proposal review should enforce overall principles and ensure consistency and coherence of the project.
 See the [process on experimentation](#experimentation-and-incubation) for how proposals differ when they are for experimental features.
 Approval of a proposal should reflect lazy consensus that the proposal is the right path, and the proposal should have high priority for review.

 #### Fixes, Issues, and Bugs

-Changes intended to fix broken code or to add small clear changes that do not cross out of a component
+Changes intended to fix broken code or to add small clear changes that do not cross out of a component:

-* All bugs and commits must have a clear description of the bug, how to reproduce, and how the change is made.
+* All bugs and commits must have a clear description of the bug, how to reproduce, and how the change is made
 * Any other changes can be proposed in a pull-request to a component or an issue in llm-d/llm-d, a maintainer must approve the change (within the spirit of the component design and scope of change)
   * A good way to bring attention for moderate size changes is to create a RFC issue in GitHub, then engage in Slack
   * Within components, use project proposals when scope of change is large or impact to users is high